Instruments#

 Process templates#

-Each template takes a pre-constructed LCFlowSheet as its second argument.
+The templates below are PhasedProcess subclasses that fill in the step sequence for a standard protocol.
+Each takes a pre-constructed LCFlowSheet as its second argument.

 PulseInjection#